There are several reasons why YAAC may not start on a particular computer:

 One of the optional parts of the map display is the ambiguity circles.
 These plot the area a station could be in, given the possibly coarsened resolution of its position information.
 Although YAAC does not support reducing precision of its reported position, other APRS applications do support dropping the finest resolution digits of the position data.
 If you select the View->View Maps Layers...->Show Ambiguity option, these circles will be displayed as translucent ovals in the most common color of the icon image for the station.

-The problem occurs when dead-reckoning is also enabled, and a rapidly moving mobile station shuts down without transmitting a final position with zero speed.
+The problem occurs when dead-reckoning is also enabled, and a rapidly moving mobile station shuts down without transmitting a final position with zero speed (or simply goes out of range).
 The ambiguity circle is automatically enlarged to account for the last reported speed of motion, since YAAC will not know the actual current position of the mobile station until it beacons again.
 As such, the ambiguity circle for the station will continue to grow until the dead-reckoning timeout.
 Since airplane icons are in dark gray, and the car icon is outlined in black, both can cause gray circles to grow to cover the screen if YAAC loses reception of the beacons while the other stations are still moving rapidly.

 There are several possibilities for this.